 Independent Investment Committee

-In VIA equity fund II, VIA equity fund III and planned for VIA equity fund IV an Independent Investment Committee operates autonomously from the VIA equity team and consists of selected individuals approved by the Limited Partners in each fund.
+In VIA equity Fund A, VIA equity Fund II, VIA equity Fund III and VIA equity Fund IV an Independent Investment Committee operates autonomously from the VIA equity team and consists of selected individuals approved by the Limited Partners in each fund.

 The decision process for each of the VIA equity funds involves the VIA equity team (all deal flow, structuring, communication, modelling, legal, due diligence, ESG, investment analysis and managerial work plus investment decisions and recommendations) and a fund specific Independent Investment Committee (the ultimate investment decision based on the investment recommendations prepared by the VIA equity team).

-The members of the Independent Investment Committees for VIA equity fund II, VIA equity fund III and planned for VIA equity fund IV are presently the same for each fund.
+The members of the Independent Investment Committees for VIA equity Fund A, VIA equity Fund II, VIA equity Fund III and VIA equity Fund IV are presently the same for each fund.

 Communications, IT Software and Solutions Lars Thomsen has been in the European IT and Communications Industry for over 20 years in various roles within Sales, Contact Center, E-business, Marketing & General Management.